-SECAmb - The trust continues to utilise Kent Fire and Rescue Service to co-respond to a number of incidents and to assist with gaining access at incidents where patients are in locked or inaccessible areas.
+SECAmb - Kent Fire and Rescue Service continue to work with the Trust to provide co-responding support, which results in us attending a number of incidents and we assist with gaining access at incidents where patients are in locked or inaccessible areas.
 There are a number of stations where SECAmb are able to use KFRS facilities without charge in line with the Authority's charging policy.

 BlueLight Commercial - This was established in 2020 by the Home Office, to work in collaboration with blue light organisations and local/national suppliers, to help transform their commercial services.
 The organisation has been set up as a not for profit, private company limited by guarantee.
 It is owned by the Police and Crime Commissioners.
 The Police and Crime Commissioner for Kent is a voting member of the Fire Authority and is Chair of the BlueLight Commercial Board.
 Membership is open to any organisation with a purpose or interest in the delivery of efficient and effective commercial services in support of blue light services.
-The Authority is named as a Participating Organisation on a BlueLight Commercial Contract and has placed two orders for vehicles during 2021/22 totalling £1.3m, for which goods are still to be delivered and paid for.
+The Authority is named as a participating organisation on a BlueLight Commercial Contract and has spent £1.6m this year through the framework, further orders have been placed for vehicles but delivery is not expected until next financial year.